 In order for students to participate in the Kansas City Area December commencement, students must be enrolled in their final class not later than the August semester or October term.
-To participate in the May commencement, the students must be enrolled in their final classes not later than the January semester or March term.
-Students who finish in the summer may participate in the December commencement or the following May commencement.
+To participate in the May commencement, the students must be enrolled in their final classes not later than the January semester or March

 For campuses offering accelerated programs, students may be enrolled in the last class required for graduation.
 The student must be making a "C" or better in that class in order to walk in the ceremony.
 A note from the instructor must be sent to the Office of the Registrar or Campus Center Director verifying the student's grade.
-Campus Centers hold graduation ceremonies at various times.
+Campus Centers hold commencement ceremonies at various times.
 Students should check with the Campus Center Director for specific dates.

 If a student is enrolled at another institution, s/he must obtain a letter from the instructor verifying that a grade of "C" or better will be earned in order to participate.
-When another term is required to complete, marching in the graduation processional is not permitted.
+When another term is required to complete, marching in the commencement processional is not permitted.

-Any outstanding official transcripts or exams (CLEP, DANTES, etc.) verifying credit which are necessary for graduation must be received at the Office of the Registrar by October 1(preceding the December graduation) or March 15 (preceding the May graduation) in order for a candidate to participate in that commencement.
+Any outstanding official transcripts or exams (CLEP, DANTES, etc.) verifying credit which are necessary for graduation must be received at the Office of the Registrar by October 1( preceding the December commencement) or March 15 (preceding the May commencement) in order for a candidate to participate in that commencement.